How Many Times Can a Listing Agent List a Property? Complete Guide to MLS Rules & Relisting Strategies

 While contractual agreements establish the relationship between agent and seller, Multiple Listing Service (MLS) systems implement specific rules that govern how and when properties can be listed or relisted.
 These regulations exist primarily to maintain market integrity and prevent manipulation of listing data.

-According to MLS rules, there are important guidelines that limit how frequently a property can be relisted within the same MLS system.
+According to standard data management protocols used by MLS platforms, there are important guidelines that limit how frequently a property can be relisted within the same MLS system.
 These regulations vary somewhat by region but typically share common principles designed to prevent listing abuse.

 Most MLS systems implement a “continuous listing” policy, which means that even if you cancel and relist a property, the DOM counter doesn’t automatically reset unless specific conditions are met.
 This prevents agents from manipulating the system by making properties appear “fresh” when they’ve actually been lingering on the market.